YT37/PythonCodes/README.md

 # PythonCodes
-Thes Are The Codes Written In Python I Have Written If You Want To Use Them You Can But They Are Not Commented If You Want Any Info On Specific Projects Contact Me.
+These Are The Codes Written In Python That I Have Written If You Want To Use Them You Can But They Are Not Commented And If You Want Any Info On Specific Projects Contact Me.